 The approval of the teacher, principal, or designee has been given for an unavoidable absence due to an emergency.

 The student is absent due to a required court appearance or religious holiday.

 The absence has been arranged pursuant to the request of a parent of legal guardian prior to the absence and does not exceed the allowable ten (10) arranged days per school year.

 A student is to be marked tardy who is not physically present in the classroom prior to 9:10 AM.
 If your student arrives after 9:30 AM, they must be walked into the front office by an adult.

-The dates that report cards will be issued are as follows:
+The dates that report cards will be available to view in the Infinite Campus Parent Portal are as follows:

 Additionally, each grade level will send home a newsletter highlighting the specific skills/concepts being focused on for the month.
 Teachers will also include upcoming events such as field trips, special projects, and information to help parents support the learning that is taking place in the classroom.

 Please label your child’s possessions.
 In this way, lost items can easily be identified and returned to the proper child.
 The school has a lost and found area located near the rear entrance of the Multipurpose Room.
 The office also has a lost and found for smaller items such as wallets, watches, glasses, keys, etc. Please have your child check both places for items they have misplaced.